 Although we typically enter into long-term contractual arrangements with our clients, these contracts can usually be terminated with or without cause by our clients and often with short notice periods.
 Nevertheless, our client relationships tend to be long-term in nature given the scale and complexity of the services we provide coupled with risks and costs associated with switching processes in-house or to other service providers.
 We structure each contract to meet our clients' specific business requirements and our target rate of return over the life of the contract.
 In addition, since the sales cycle for offshore business process management is long and complex, it is often difficult to predict the timing of new client engagements.
 As a result, we may experience fluctuations in growth rates and profitability from quarter to quarter, depending on the timing and nature of new contracts.
-Our operating results may also differ significantly from quarter to quarter due to seasonal changes in the operations of our clients.
-For example, our clients in the travel and leisure industry typically experience seasonal changes in their operations in connection with the US summer holiday season, as well as episodic factors such as adverse weather conditions.
+Our operating results may also differ significantly from quarter to example, our clients in the travel and leisure industry typically experience seasonal changes in their operations in connection with the US summer holiday season, as well as episodic factors such as adverse weather conditions.
 Our focus, however, is on deepening our client relationships and maximizing shareholder value over the life of a client's relationship with us.

 Our revenue is generated primarily from providing business process management services.
 We have two reportable segments for financial statement reporting purposes - WNS Global BPM and WNS Auto Claims BPM.
 In our WNS Auto Claims BPM segment, we provide both "fault" and "non-fault" repairs.
 For "fault" repairs, we provide claims handling and repair management services, where we arrange for automobile repairs through a network of third party repair centers.
-In our repair management services, where we act as the principal in our dealings with the third party repair centers and our clients, the amounts which we invoice to our clients for payments made by us to third party repair centers are reported as revenue.
+In our repair management services, where we art reported as revenue.
 Where we are not the principal in providing the services, we record revenue from repair services net of repair cost.
 See Note 2.s of the consolidated financial statements included in our annual report on Form 20-F for our fiscal year ended March 31, 2015.
 Since we wholly subcontract the repairs to the repair centers, we evaluate the financial performance of our "fault" repair business based on revenue less repair payments to third party repair centers, which is a non-GAAP financial measure.
-We believe that revenue less repair payments for "fault" repairs reflects more accurately the value addition of the business process management services that we directly provide to our clients.
+We believe that revenue less repair payments for "fault" repairs provide to our clients.

 For our "non-fault" repairs business, we generally provide a consolidated suite of accident management services including credit hire and credit repair, and we believe that measurement of such business on a basis that includes repair payments in revenue is appropriate.
 Revenue including repair payments is therefore used as a primary measure to allocate resources and measure operating performance for accident management services provided in our "non-fault" repairs business.
 Our "non-fault" repairs business where we provide accident management services accounts for a relatively small portion of our revenue for our WNS Auto Claims BPM segment.
+In the Auto claims BPM segment, effective July 1, 2015, WNS Legal Assistance LLP, a subsidiary of WNS UK received an approval from Solicitors Regulatory Authority, UK to provide legal services in relation to personal injury claims.